History of Australia (1901–1945): The 1920s

 William McWilliams, Country Party (National) founder and leader 1920–1921.

 Edith Cowan (1861–1932) was elected to the West Australian Legislative Assembly in 1921 and was the first woman elected to any Australian Parliament.

 After the war, Prime Minister Billy Hughes led a new conservative force, the Nationalist Party, formed from the old Liberal party and breakaway elements of Labor (of which he was the most prominent), after the deep and bitter split over Conscription.
 An estimated 12,000 Australians died as a result of the Spanish flu pandemic of 1919, brought home by returning soldiers.

 The Country Party (today's National Party) formed in 1920 to promulgate its version of agrarianism, which it called "Countrymindedness".
 The goal was to enhance the status of the graziers (operators of big sheep ranches) and small farmers, and secure subsidies for them.
 Enduring longer than any other major party save the Labor party, it has generally operated in Coalition with the Liberal Party (since the 1940s), becoming a major party of government in Australia – particularly in Queensland.

-Starting on 1 February 1927 (and lasting until 12 June 1931), the Northern Territory was divided up as North Australia and Central Australia at latitude 20°S. New South Wales has had one further territory surrendered, namely Jervis Bay Territory comprising 6,677 hectares, in 1915.
+Starting on 1 February 1927 (and lasting until 12 June 1931), the Northern Territory was divided into North Australia and Central Australia at latitude 20°S. New South Wales surrendered, namely Jervis Bay Territory comprising 6,677 hectares, in 1915.
 The external territories were added: Norfolk Island (1914); Ashmore Island, Cartier Islands (1931); the Australian Antarctic Territory transferred from Britain (1933); Heard Island, McDonald Islands, and Macquarie Island transferred to Australia from Britain (1947).

 The Federal Capital Territory (FCT) was formed from New South Wales in 1911 to provide a location for the proposed new federal capital of Canberra (Melbourne was the seat of government from 1901 to 1927.
 The FCT was renamed the Australian Capital Territory (ACT) in 1938.)
 The Northern Territory was transferred from the control of the South Australian government to the Commonwealth in 1911.

 Immigration and migrants

-Stanley Bruce became Prime Minister in 1923, when members of the Nationalist Party Government voted to remove W.M.
+Stanley Bruce became prime minister in 1923, when members of the Nationalist Party Government voted to remove W.M.
 Hughes.
 Speaking in early 1925, Bruce summed up the priorities and optimism of many Australians, saying that "men, money and markets accurately defined the essential requirements of Australia" and that he was seeking such from Britain.
 The migration campaign of the 1920s, operated by the Development and Migration Commission, brought almost 300,000 Britons to Australia, although schemes to settle migrants and returned soldiers "on the land" were generally not a success.
 "The new irrigation areas in Western Australia and the Dawson Valley of Queensland proved disastrous".